Skip to Content

 To file for an uncontested divorce, you and your spouse must agree on terms for the divorce and all divorce-related processes, including:

-In a contested divorce, the respondent typically files a response with the court detailing their disagreements with the petitioner.
-The court may then have to issue temporary orders to decide how the parties should handle issues such as custody while the divorce is ongoing.
+In a contested divorce, the respondent typically files a formal response outlining disagreements with the petitioner.
+During the process, the court may issue temporary orders to address immediate matters, including custody, support, or use of marital property, while the divorce is pending.

 Taking the First Steps in Getting a Divorce: The Florida Divorce Process

 In many ways, initiating a divorce is the most difficult part of the process.
-When filing for a dissolution of marriage in Miami-Dade or when served with divorce papers by your spouse, many people feel vulnerable, depressed, and overwhelmed.
-The prospect of a legal dispute with one’s own spouse can be difficult to face.
+Whether filing for a dissolution of marriage in Miami or being served with divorce papers, many people feel vulnerable and overwhelmed.
+Facing a legal dispute with one’s spouse can be emotionally challenging.

 With the fast-paced and sometimes overwhelming nature of divorce proceedings, many Miami residents are turning to mediation and collaborative divorce as viable alternatives to traditional litigation.
 Mediation, facilitated by a neutral third party, helps both partners reach an amicable settlement.
 This process encourages open communication and allows both parties to retain control over the solutions that are best suited to their unique circumstances.
 Collaborative divorce, on the other hand, involves both parties working with their respective attorneys to negotiate terms without going to court.
 This method promotes transparency and mutual respect, often leading to quicker resolutions and less emotional strain.

 Mediation and collaborative divorce not only provide a framework for more peaceful negotiations but can also be significantly more cost-effective and faster than traditional courtroom battles.
-At Orshan, Spann & Fernandez-Mesa, we are adept in guiding clients through these processes, offering an environment that respects your privacy and family dynamics.
-These alternatives are particularly favorable for families aiming to maintain cordial relationships post-divorce, ensuring children's interests are prioritized.
+At Orshan, Spann & Fernandez-Mesa, we guide clients through these processes, offering an environment that respects your privacy and family dynamics.
+These alternatives are particularly favorable for families aiming to maintain cordial relationships post-divorce.
 We invite you to discuss whether these options might be suitable for your situation, providing you with a threshold of control over the divorce process itself.

-Tackling Child Custody & Support Challenges in Miami
+Tackling Child Custody and Support Challenges in Miami, FL

 Child custody and support agreements are often the most sensitive aspects of a divorce.
 In Miami, these agreements must not only comply with Florida laws but also address the specific needs of families in our diverse community.
 Factors like school districts in Brickell or Coral Gables, proximity to extended family, and parental work commitments are integral in shaping fair custody arrangements.
 Similarly, child support calculations are influenced by income disparity, healthcare needs, and educational expenses, ensuring that children’s well-being is safeguarded as parents transition to separate lives.